nvanlaerebeke/mitto/src/Readme.md

 	  This is to prevent missuse

 Improvements:
+	- Improve MessageProvider so that it takes in all the messages in the entire application based on the interfaces/base classes it implements, like done for the ControlProvider This will prevent the need for passing the namespace Still need to keep the option of the namespaces due to priorities etc By default overwrite the Mitto.* classes with the application it's classes

+	- Move Control messages away from IMessaging and implement them outside of it Move to the Router, use ControlFrame just as in RabbitMQ implementation, implementation should be something router specific as only it knows how to get the status or who or what to pass the request onto

+    - implement compression for data that is transfered using IConnection or Json Prevent double compression from Json && IConnection On what layer should compression be implemented?, test difference between compressing the json text vs compressing the UTF32.GetBytes byte[]

 	- Add a version to the Frame's being sent - can be useful for backwards compatibility when making changes to the way data is being encapsulated, can be taken from the AssemblyVersion